Saturday, November 23, 2024

 Did you know that Abraham Lincoln's nine Thanksgiving Proclamations, including his final 118 Thanksgiving Day Proclamation in 1864, had nothing to do with the Pilgrims?
 Religious organizations added the Pilgrim "Thanksgiving" story and imagery later on.

 Lincoln was inspired by George Washington's one time Thanksgiving observance on Thursday November 26, 1789.
-Washington’s vision of a day dedicated to Thanksgiving was sparked because of the Revolutionary War.
+Washington’s vision was a day dedicated to thanksgiving.
 The day, in essence, was a way to come together with family and friends to appreciate the simplicities of life during troubled times.
 Again, the observance had nothing to do with Pilgrims.

 It was never meant to be a celebration of the Pilgrims' first harvest feast.
 The Pilgrims feast was not called "Thanksgiving" and was most likely celebrated sometime in late September, or in early October.
 It was just a continuation of a tradition they had experienced in Europe.
 In most agricultural societies it has been common throughout history to hold feasts and ceremonies during the time of the harvest.